Skip to Main Content

 The tripe with bread croutons listed among the main courses is the kind of dish that has largely disappeared from menus aimed at tourists.
 It requires commitment from both kitchen and diner: offal cookery at this level is slow, aromatic, and unapologetically regional.
 Its presence here says something about the kitchen's priorities.
 This is Emilian cooking with a stated willingness to hold the less fashionable parts of the tradition alongside the celebrated ones.

-The Michelin Plate, awarded in both 2024 and 2025, is worth contextualising.
-The Plate is not a star, but it is not nothing either: it marks a restaurant the Guide considers worth knowing, with food prepared to a consistent standard.
+The guide recognition in 2024 and 2025 signals consistent cooking at a reliable level.
 For a single-price-tier trattoria in a city where Franceschetta 58 and Antica Moka (Modern Cuisine) compete in the mid-range, consecutive Plate recognition places Trattoria Pomposa in a category that rewards honest execution over ambition.
-A Google score of 4.0 from 636 reviews points in the same direction: sustained approval from a broad audience rather than a spike of interest from destination diners.
+A Google score of 4.0 from 678 reviews points in the same direction.

 The Role of Lambrusco Here